obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 The file ends when there are no more Types.

-Note: the "class" Type has an additional Word following immediately after
+Note: the "class" Type may have an additional Word following immediately after
       the keyword.
 It contains the prefix for the class.
 A class definition may be written as: